phys-sim-book/mdbook-src/src/lec32.5-pbd_continuum.md

-# Continuum Mechanics-Based Constraints
+## Continuum Mechanics-Based Constraints

 While simple geometric constraints such as distance and volume are effective for many materials, a more physically rigorous and expressive simulation can be achieved by deriving constraints directly from the principles of continuum mechanics.
 This approach connects Position-Based Dynamics to the rich theoretical foundation of established methods like the Finite Element Method (FEM), allowing for the simulation of complex material behaviors including anisotropy, elastoplasticity, and nonlinear elasticity.
 The core idea is to define constraints based on the deformation gradient, a tensor that measures the local stretching and shearing of the material.

-This section will first establish the necessary concepts of discretized deformation and strain.
-It will then detail two primary methods for formulating continuum-based constraints: a holistic approach based on strain energy and a more granular method that constrains individual components of the strain tensor directly.
+This section will first review the necessary concepts of discretized [deformation and strain](./lec12-kinematics.md).
+It will then detail two primary methods for formulating continuum-based constraints: a holistic approach based on [strain energy](./lec13-strain_energy.md) and a more granular method that constrains individual components of the strain tensor directly.

-## The Strain Energy Constraint
+### The Strain Energy Constraint

 The most direct way to incorporate a standard hyperelastic material model into PBD is to use its strain energy potential as a constraint function.